lamonasapiens/UCE_senescent_cells/README.md

 # UCE_senescent_cells

-This repository contains the code and main output files for the master´s thesis project: *Characterization of senescent cells using the Universal Cell Embeddings model (UCE) with scRNA-seq data*.
+This repository contains the code and main output files for the master´s thesis project: *Characterization of senescent cells using the Universal Cell Embeddings model (UCE) on scRNA-seq data*.

 All the files are organized as follow: